Tourism in Balochistan, Pakistan: People

 A number of tribes constitute to make people of Balochistan.
 Three major tribes are Baloch (Baloch & Brahvi) and Pashtoon.
 The Balochi speaking tribes include Rind, Lashar, Marri, Jamot, Ahmedzai, Bugti Domki, Magsi, Kenazai, Khosa, Rakhashani, Dashti, Umrani, Nosherwani, Gichki, Buledi, Notazai, Sanjarani, Meerwani, Zahrozai, langove, kenazai and Khidai.
 Each tribe is further sub-divided into various branches.
 The tribal chief is called Sardar while head of sub-tribe is known as Malik, Takari or Mir.
 Sardars and Maliks are members of district and other local Jirgas according to their status.
 The Baloch, believed to have originally come from Arabia or Asia minor, can be divided into two branches: the Sulemani and Mekrani as distinct from the Brahvis who mostly concentrate in central Balochistan.
 Among the eighteen major Baloch tribes, Bugtis and Marris are the principal ones who are settled in the buttresses of the Sulemania.
-The Talpur of Sind aIso claim their Baloch origin.
+The Talpur of Sind also claim their Baloch origin.